Ford Taurus (first generation): Reception

 After being unveiled in 1985, the Taurus quickly became one of the most anticipated new cars of 1986.
 Before going on sale, Motor Trend tested a few Taurus prototypes, and praised the cars extensively, even calling them "the shape of tomorrow."
 Popular Mechanics also tested pre-production Tauruses, and praised them as well, describing them as a "totally new breed of car."
 When the Taurus was released in 1985, it garnered unanimous critical praise from automotive publications.
 It went on to win many awards, most notably being named Motor Trend's Car of the Year for 1986, as well as being named on Car and Driver's Ten Best List for 1986.

 It was also received very well by the public, as over 200,000 Tauruses were sold for the 1986 model year.
 Its radical design was also noticed by the film industry, which began using modified Taurus models in future-themed films, such as Back to the Future Part II.
 Most notably, the Taurus was prominently featured in the 1987 action film RoboCop, where modified 1986 LX sedans are used as police vehicles driven by the titular character; one of the Taurus sedans used in filming is on display at the Branson Auto Museum in Branson, Missouri.
 In 1989, the millionth Taurus was sold after three years in production.

 The 1986 Taurus continues to receive positive press, recognizing its lasting influence on the automobile industry.
 It was number 6 on USA Today's 2007 list of "25 Cars That Made a Difference", and was named a "Future Classic" by Autoblog.
 The 1986 Taurus tested by Motor Trend is currently featured in the Henry Ford Museum's Showroom of Automotive History exhibit, in which it is touted as "one of the two most significant American automobiles of the 1980s", the other being the Chrysler minivan.

 In 1988, the Taurus was exported to Japan in limited numbers and sold at Japanese auto dealerships called Autorama (a joint venture with Mazda), where the Taurus LX and the SHO were available in both sedan and wagon versions with left-hand driving positions until 1991.
 To Japanese buyers, it was regarded as a luxury vehicle as the exterior dimensions and engine displacement exceeded Japanese government regulations, and buyers in Japan were liable for additional taxes.
-The engines offered to Japanese customers, both the 2.5 litre four cylinder and the 3.0 litre V6, also obligated Japanese drivers to pay more annual road tax, which affected sales.
+The engines offered to Japanese customers, both the 2.5 liter four cylinder and the 3.0 liter V6, also obligated Japanese drivers to pay more annual road tax, which affected sales.